 For meetings, punctuality is important and business cards are routinely handed out to everyone, using both hands and preferably with the Arabic translation on the back of the card face up.
 It is important to study a received card for a while before putting it away.
 Formal titles should be used, however you may address people by their first name (ei: Mr Adam).
 Business hours are Sunday to Thursday 7am to 2pm.
 Most businesses take a break in the afternoon between 1pm and 3pm, but are open later in the evening.
 During the holy month of Ramadan working hours are reduced.

 The international direct dialling code for Bahrain is +973, and the outgoing code 00 followed by the relevant country code (eg. 0044 for the United Kingdom).
 There are no city or area codes.
-Public phone booths are easily located, some accepting freely available phone cards and some coins.
+Public phone booths are easily located, accepting either freely available phone cards or coins.
 The country is covered by a GSM 900 and 1800 mobile phone network.
 There are several Internet service providers and Internet is available at most of the larger hotels in Manama.

 Travellers to Bahrain over 18 years do not have to pay duty on 200 cigarettes, 50 cigars and 250g tobacco (in open packets); perfume up to 237ml; 1 litre alcoholic liquor and 6 cans of beer for non-Muslim passengers only; and gifts to the value of BD 250.
 Arms and ammunition, methylated spirits, drugs and jewellery require an Import Permit.

 Become our Manama Travel Expert